sumitsuman/sumitsuman.github.io/_posts/2014-07-15-product-managers-working-with-developers.md

 All this happens in front of the team and with their active participation.
 I take **no product decisions behind closed doors**.
 The team sees the idea take shape.
 It's their baby too when it finally comes to them for development.

 **When and how we communicate** is particularly important.
-While the team needs context, I need to be careful about separating *referencable* information from the *actionable* one.
-We use persistant chat tools (Hipchat) for referencable communication so anyone can tune in or out as per their focus schedule.
+While the team needs context, I need to be careful about separating *contextual* information from the *actionable* one.
+We use persistant chat tools (Hipchat) for day to day communication so anyone can tune in or out as per their focus schedule.
 Email & Trello boards work better for actionable communication.

 **Ownership and handoff are critical.** During the design and validation phase, I'm the owner.
 The dev team provides input & recommendation but the decision lies with me.
 The role reverses when I hand-off the product requirements for development.
 This model works only when the team can trust that I have done my best, and vice-versa.
 I have to earn that trust and only then can I demand it back.
 It is hard.
 For example, I did miss a few test cases on a couple of features and we had to go back to the drawing board.
 But I gave my best, and the team saw it.
 We got better.